About Our Program

 Educational Partnership

-Through partnership with Timberlane Regional High School, Timberlane students can earn Extended Learning Opportunity (ELO) credits toward graduation requirements, recognizing the educational value and rigor of our comprehensive firefighter training curriculum.
+Through partnership with Timberlane Regional High School, Timberlane students can earn Extended Learning Opportunity (ELO) credits toward graduation requirements.
+With classroom, practical, self-study, and online learning combined, students meet the 150-hour threshold for a full credit.

 Important Program Information